Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

-The online hijacking detection is illustrated as step \ding{174} and \ding{175} in Figure \ref{fig:workflow}.
+The online hijacking detection is illustrated as steps \ding{174} and \ding{175} in Figure \ref{fig:architecture}.
 The controller behavior, in terms of HPCs, is dynamically monitored at runtime.
-Similar to the offline profiling phase, the gathered HPC sequences are sent to the deep learning module for prediction.
-The same form (Eq. \ref{equ:reconstructionerror}) of reconstruction errors are calculated and sent to the KS test module, along with the reference reconstruction errors gathered in the offline phase.
+Similar to the offline profiling phase, the runtime gathered HPC sequences are sent to the deep learning module for prediction.
+The same form (Eq. \ref{equ:reconstructionerror}) of reconstruction errors are calculated and sent to the Kolmogorov-Smirnov (KS) test module, along with the reference reconstruction errors gathered in the offline phase.
+All the computations are performed outside the controller, on the attached trusted anomaly detector module, because if the controller is hijacked, the results computed by it cannot be trusted.

-We show a histogram example of the reconstruction error distributions in Figure \ref{fig:error-dist}.
-The blue histogram shows the reference reconstruction error distribution gathered in the offline profiling.
-The orange/red histograms show the testing normal/abnormal reconstruction error distribution, respectively.
-The blue distribution (reference) is very similar to the orange distribution (testing normal), but very distinct from the red distribution (testing abnormal).
-In addition, the blue and orange distributions mainly concentrate at the low-end (small errors), justifying our observation that the deep learning model can predict the normal behavior of the processor, even with small behavior deviations.

-All the computation of deep learning prediction and reconstruction errors are performed outside the controller, on a trusted GPU or deep learning accelerator, because if the controller is hijacked, the results computed by it cannot be trusted.

 Our detection system can be integrated with different mitigation approaches.
 For example, after a controller hijacking attack is detected, an alarm is sent out.
 Another mitigation response is switching to a "safe version" of controller code in a ROM, which may not be up-to-date but is free from attack.
 Other responses are possible, such as controlling the actuator settings, while checking that an attack has actually occurred rather than a false alarm.